scito/extract_otp_secrets/README.md

     * Windows bitmaps - *.bmp, *.dib
     * JPEG 2000 files - *.jp2
     * Portable image format - *.pbm, *.pgm, *.ppm *.pxm, *.pnm
-    * Sun rasters - *.sr, *.ras
-    * OpenEXR Image files - *.exr
-    * Radiance HDR - *.hdr, *.pic
-    * Raster and Vector geospatial data supported by GDAL
-* Errors and warnings are written to stderr
+* Errors and warnings are written to stderr and these are printed in red color on all platforms
 * Many ways to run the script:
     * Native Python
     * pipenv